 Let’s Encrypt provides free SSL Certificate.
 We will use that for our setup.
 We need to install Let’s Encrypt client Certbot.

-# Run following on your server sudo apt update sudo apt install python3-acme python3-certbot python3-mock python3-openssl python3-pkg-resources python3-pyparsing python3-zope.interface sudo apt install python3-certbot-nginx
+sudo apt install python3-acme python3-certbot python3-mock python3-openssl python3-pkg-resources python3-pyparsing python3-zope.interface

 Configure Nginx